leapt/im-bundle/docs/configuration.rst

     # the directory where your imagemagick binaries are (optional).
 Default: /usr/bin/
     binary_path: '/opt/local/bin/'

-    # the public directory of your web application relative to the kernel root_path (optional).
-Default: ../public
+    # the public directory of your web application relative to the project dir (optional).
+Default: public
-    web_path: '../public'
+    public_path: 'public'

     # the directory where the cached image are stored from your public directory (optional).
 Default: cache/im
     cache_path: 'images/cache'